 Young People Can Keep Clean Criminal Record to Age 24

 The Holmes Youthful Trainee Act (HYTA) has been around for many years and is designed so that young people who are charged with a felony or misdemeanor can keep a clean criminal record.
-It is understood that young people often do thoughtless things and those youthful indiscretions should not put them in a position of having a permanent criminal record.
-Prior to August 2015, HYTA applied to someone older than 17, but younger than 21.
-That person would enter a guilty plea to a criminal offense complete a non-public probationary period (often with many conditions) and at the end of the probationary period the matter would be dismissed.
+It is understood that young people often do thoughtless things, and those youthful indiscretions should not put them in a position of having a permanent criminal record.
+Before August 2015, HYTA applied to someone older than 17, but younger than 21.
+That person would enter a guilty plea to a criminal offense complete a non-public probationary period (often with many conditions), and at the end of the probationary period, the matter would be dismissed.
 This would help a young person pass a criminal background check for employment, school, etc.

 Holmes Youthful Training Act (HYTA) is NOT a Guarantee

 The Holmes Youthful Trainee Act is just one of many options available to be of help to a person facing criminal charges.
-When you are facing criminal charges, and possible incarceration and the loss of a job, it is extremely important that you have the best legal help available.
+When you are facing criminal charges and possible incarceration and the loss of a job, it is essential that you have the best legal help available.
 LEWIS & DICKSTEIN, P.L.L.C. takes a unique team approach in the representation of its clients.
 This means that each of its attorneys will have input on every case.
-Each one of its attorneys has received individual recognition for their professionalism, expertise and have over 20 years experience.
-These attorneys have devoted their entire legal careers to helping people facing criminal charges.
-It is the passion of the attorneys of LEWIS & DICKSTEIN, P.L.L.C. to make sure that their clients legal and constitutional rights are protected.
-For a free consultation, please call us at (248) 263-6800 or complete a Request for Assistance Form and one of our attorneys will call you.
+Each one of its attorneys has received individual recognition for their professionalism and expertise.
+These attorneys have decades of experience and have devoted their entire legal careers to helping people facing criminal charges.
+It is the passion of the attorneys of LEWIS & DICKSTEIN, P.L.L.C. to make sure that their client’s legal and constitutional rights are protected.